Mr-Malomz/hygraph-migration/README.md

-This sample repository shows how to move exported content from Magento to [Hygraph](https://hygraph.com).
+This sample repository shows how to move exported content from WordPress to [Hygraph](https://hygraph.com).

 Useful resources: